My Friend's Place

 I remember my pregnancy forcing me to finally ask for help — and My Friend’s Place was there every step of the way.
 They threw me a baby shower, brought formula when I couldn’t afford it, visited me in the hospital, and helped me into the YWCA program so I could have affordable housing.

-That support gave me the foundation I needed to become a teacher — then a medical student, and now a Family Medicine Hospitalist.
+That support gave me the foundation I needed to become a teacher — then a medical student, and now a Family Medicine Hospitalist and associate professor at a local medical school.

 Share: